wassname/discovering_latent_knowledge/mjc_notes.md

 This is interesting as they do not use hidden states.
 They use attention head outputs hmm

 then they only take the top 48 attentions heads, and only direction

+# 2023-09-03 19:51:18

+So I have it making a dataset.
+I still need to work out the label.
+And I need a large sample.

+But the worst thing is I've got from 15B models with a batch of 10, to 3B models with a batch of 1 (1/50x).
+Just by going from 4bit to 16 (4x) but also adding gradient/graph (contributed 10x?).